 - Determine if it makes sense to accelerate deductions or defer income, potentially allowing you to minimize your current tax liability.
 Some companies may give you an opportunity to defer bonuses and so forth into a future year as well.

 - Certain retirement plans also can help you defer taxes.
 Contributing to a traditional 401(k) allows you to pay income tax only when you withdraw money from the plan in the future, at which point your income and tax rate may be lower or you may have more deductions available to offset the income.*

 - Evaluate your income sources – earned income, corporate bonds, municipal bonds, qualified dividends, etc. – to reduce the overall tax impact.

 From welcoming a new family member to moving to a new state, any number of life changes may have impacted your circumstances over the past year.
 Bring your financial advisor up to speed on major life changes and ask how they could affect your year-end planning.

 - Moving, for example, can have a significant impact on taxes and estate planning, especially if you have relocated from a high income tax state to a low income tax state, from a state with an state income tax to one without or vice versa, or if you have moved to a state with increased asset protection.
 Note that moving expenses themselves, however, are no longer deductible as an itemized deduction for non-military members.

 - Give thought to your family members’ life changes as well as your own – job changes, births, deaths, weddings and divorces for example can all necessitate changes – and consider updating your estate documents accordingly.

 Consider these to-dos as you prepare to make the most of year-end financial moves, and discuss with your financial advisor and tax professional:

-- Manage your income and deductions, paying close attention to your tax bracket, especially if you are on the edge.
+- Manage your income and deductions, paying close attention to your marginal tax bracket.

 - Evaluate your investments, keeping in mind whether you could benefit from tax-loss harvesting.